NicodemusN/NicodemusN/README.md

 - 👋 Hi, I’m @NicodemusN
-- 👀 I’m interested in whatever.
+- 👀 I’m interested in Minecraft.
-- 🌱 I’m currently learning whatever.
+- 🌱 I’m currently learning modding and resourcepacks.
-- 💞️ I’m looking to collaborate on whatever.
+- 💞️ I’m looking to collaborate on resourcepacks.
-- 📫 How to reach me don't reach me.
+- 📫 How to reach me on discord: Nicodemus#6487.

 <!---
 NicodemusN/NicodemusN is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.